Saturday, August 13 and Sunday, August 14, 2016

 Guests can also explore new ways to incorporate sweet corn during special cooking demonstrations.
 Live entertainment will be featured throughout the weekend and Hap Abraham Catering will offer fresh hot buttered corn, a variety of sweet corn items and other fresh fare from 9 a.m. to 5 p.m.
 The Sweet Corn Festival is included with regular garden admission of $10/adults, $5/children ages 6-12.
 The event is free for garden members and children under six.

-- Sample multiple varieties of Nebraska sweet corn
+- Sample three varieties of Nebraska sweet corn

 - Take a fun, festive hayrack ride (10 a.m. to 3 p.m.)